ILIAS-eLearning/ILIAS/tests/README.md

 the cardinality:
 - Producing a list without students
 - Producing a list with exactly one student
-- Producing a list without ten students
+- Producing a list with ten students
 - Adding a student to the empty list
 - Adding a student to the list which contains only one other student
 - Adding a student to the list which contains not ten other students